2016–17 Belarusian Cup

-2016–17 Belarusian Cup was the twenty sixth season of the Belarusian annual cup competition.
+2016–17 Belarusian Cup was the 26th season of the Belarusian annual cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
-The first matches were played on 11 June 2016.
-Winners of the Cup qualified for the second qualifying round of the 2017–18 UEFA Europa League.
+The competition started with the first matches being played on 11 June 2016 and concluded with the final match on 28 May 2017.
+Dinamo Brest won the Cup and qualified for the second qualifying round of the 2017–18 UEFA Europa League.

 Participating clubs

 The following teams took part in the competition:

 First round

 The first round was contested by 30 teams.
 Zvezda-BGU Minsk were given a bye to the second round by drawing of lots.
 The other 13 First League clubs, 13 Second League clubs and 4 amateur teams were drawn into 15 fixtures, with lower league club in each pair to play at home.
 The matches were played between 10 and 12 June 2016.

 Round of 32

 In this round 15 winners of the first round and Zvezda-BGU Minsk were drawn against 16 Premier League clubs.
 The matches will be played between 6 July and 14 September 2016.